apparata/WWDCKit/README.md

 See the LICENSE file for licensing information.

-## Example
+## Usage

-You can refresh the WWDC catalog by manually locating Developer.app and then feeding the URL to `WWDCService.fetchCatalogWithURLFromDeveloperApp(at:)`.
+You can refresh the WWDC catalog by manually locating Developer.app on macOS and then feeding the URL to `WWDCService.fetchCatalogWithURLFromDeveloperApp(at:)`.
 You can save the catalog to disk using `WWDCCatalog.save(to:)` and then restore it using `WWDCCatalog.load(from:)` on the next launch.

+On iOS and visionOS, you would have to figure out the URL yourself and pass it in to `WWDCService.fetchCatalog(from url: URL)`.

 ### Fetching and Storing the Catalog